 Credit can be invaluable.
 It can help us achieve our goals, spread the cost of large purchases and get our budget back on track.
-Used sensibly, it can make a huge difference to someone’s life.
+Used sensibly, it can make a huge difference in someone’s life.
 If it’s not used correctly, however, problems can occur.
-Sometimes problems with credit can become so overwhelming, the only solution is to take radical action.
+Sometimes problems with credit can become so overwhelming the only solution is to take radical action.

 What Happens When Debts Get Out of Control?

 Most people have heard of bankruptcy.
-It’s a radical solution to large scale and unmanageable debts, that is often instigated by a creditor who is owed more than £5,000.
+It’s a radical solution to large scale and unmanageable debts that are often instigated by a creditor who is owed more than £5,000.
 You can also choose to file for bankruptcy yourself if your debts are overwhelming and you have no means to pay them back.